This has to be the least-fun-talk we could possibly talk about when it comes to financing and marketing your films.

 If it's a small project, you have more flexibility, but if it's a larger project, you need capital upfront!

 If you're just doing the post-work, say you're just editing somebody else's work, then you need to definitely have a deposit at the beginning of the job, but if you are doing the job from pre-production all the way through post-production, then you need to have half of that payment made the first day of shooting.
 And you have them agree to that in the contract, and the balance is to be remitted at any point thereafter.

 Going back to the watermark idea, they have incentive to pay.

 In case you missed it before, you don't want to be chasing accounts receivables.
 You're not big enough to do that; you don't have an accounting team to do that for you, and so with the watermark, they have a real good reason to pay.

-The Watermark I use as just a big giant Church films text overlay on the video:
+The Watermark I used to use was just a big giant text overlay on the video:

 Sometimes, it's smaller.